mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 ...
 Something like that.

-And in the “Sutra of the Mountains and Waters” (in *Shobogenzo*), Dogen Zenji [says] also, “Transforming the environment, transforming the mind, is something scorned by great sages.
-Speaking of mind, speaking of nature” – *speaking of nature* means speaking of one’s original nature – “is something not approved by buddhas and Zen adepts.
-Seeing into the mind, seeing into one’s own nature, is the livelihood of heretics.
-Sticking to words and phrases is not the explanation of liberation.”
+And in the “Sutra of the Mountains and Waters”, Dogen Zenji [says] also,

+> *Transforming the environment*, *transforming the mind* is something scorned by great sages; *speaking of mind*, *speaking of nature* ...

+– *speaking of nature* means speaking of one’s original nature –

+> ... is something not approved by Buddhas and Zen adepts; *seeing into the mind*, *seeing into one’s own nature* is the livelihood of heretics; *sticking to words and phrases* is not the expression of liberation.
+>
+> (From *Shobogenzo: Zen Essays by Dogen*, translated by Thomas Cleary, page 91.)

 So Dogen Zenji strongly criticizes that pretty usual emphasis of Zen Buddhism in those days, [or] even now.
 Because if you emphasize [that] the main point of Zen Buddhism is seeing into one’s own nature by the zazen, at that time I think it is still very dualistic.